Conformal Yang-Mills field in (A)dS space

 \noinbf{i}) To quadratic order in the fields, Lagrangian \rf{manus-03052024-04} takes the form \be k_\rho^{-1} \LL_\CYMsm^\smtwo = - \II_4^\smtwo + \II_8^\smtwo - \II_{12}^\smtwo + \II_{16}^\smtwo\,, \ee where $\II_{4n+4}^\smtwo$, $n=0,1,2,3$ are obtained by setting $d=9$ in \rf{manus-08042024-106-b3}.
 From \rf{manus-03052024-15a1}, we see that the free Lagrangian describes the four set of decoupled fields.
 The first set is given by the single field $\varphi_1^A$ which describes massless field, while the remaining three sets are given by the fields $\varphi_{2n+1}^A$, $\varphi_{2n}$, $n=1,2,3$ which describe the respective massive fields with the mass square $m_{\varphi_{2n+1}}^2$.

-\noinbf{ii}) For $(A)dS_{10}$, the sign of $k_\rho$ depends on whether we consider $AdS_{10}$ or $dS_{10}$.
-For $AdS_{10}$, we note $k_\rho > 0 $ and hence the massless field and the massive field with the mass square $m_{\varphi_5}^2$ are realized with the correct sign of kinetic terms, while the massive fields with the mass squares $m_{\varphi_3}^2$ and $m_{\varphi_7}^2$ are realized with the wrong sign of the kinetic terms.
+\noinbf{ii}) For $AdS_{10}$, we note $k_\rho > 0 $ and hence the massless field and the massive field with the mass square $m_{\varphi_5}^2$ are realized with the correct sign of kinetic terms, while the massive fields with the mass squares $m_{\varphi_3}^2$ and $m_{\varphi_7}^2$ are realized with the wrong sign of the kinetic terms.
 For $dS_{10}$, we note $k_\rho<0$ and hence the massless field and the massive field with the mass square $m_{\varphi_5}^2$ are realized with the wrong sign of kinetic terms, while the massive fields with the mass squares $m_{\varphi_3}^2$ and $m_{\varphi_7}^2$ are realized with the correct sign of the kinetic terms.
 For $AdS_{10}$, all massive fields have negative mass squares, while, for $dS_{10}$, all massive fields have positive mass squares.